-Owing to a huge amount of building work that is going on around Bartholomew Close, where Butchers Hall is situated, the start point for the ceremeony (which in 2017 will take place on Tuesday 5th December 2017) has been moved to Pewterers Hall in Oat Lane. cember.
+Owing to a huge amount of building work that is going on around Bartholomew Close, where Butchers Hall is situated, the start point for the ceremony (which in 2018 will take place on Wednesday 28th November 2018) has been moved to Pewterers Hall in Oat Lane.

 There are certain tell-tale signs in London that make you suddenly aware that Christmas is, once again, just around the corner.
 Shops and pubs start putting their decorations up in late October.
 The Christmas lights in the West End go on in early November.